Front-Desk Workflow Support for Ontario Dental Clinics

 • No dental front-desk context

-• Leaves prioritization to your staff
+• Leaves follow-up prioritization to your staff

 • No support for cancellations or scheduling workflows